neondatabase/website/content/docs/manage/branches.md

 - New passwords are automatically generated for Postgres roles on branches created from protected branches.
 - With additional configuration steps, you can apply IP restrictions to protected branches only.

 Typically, a protected status is given to a branch or branches that hold production data or sensitive data.
-The protected branch feature is only supported on Neon's [Business](/docs/introduction/plans#business) plan, where you can designate up to 5 protected branches.
+The protected branch feature is only supported on Neon's [Scale](/docs/introduction/plans#scale)  and [Business](/docs/introduction/plans#business) plans, where you can designate up to 5 protected branches.
 See [Set a branch as protected](#set-a-branch-as-protected).

 ## Create a branch